-Safe Voices was incorporated as a not-for-profit organization in 1977.
+Safe Voices was incorporated as a nonprofit organization in 1977.
 At that time, our community struggled with addressing the needs of battered women and children who did not have refuge.
-Low-income housing wasn’t available, there were no federal or state monies for domestic violence education or victim support programs, and no laws to protect them.
-Our organization began as a project to meet the critical need for an emergency shelter for abused women and their children.
+Low-income housing wasn’t available, there were no federal or state monies for domestic violence education or victim support programs, and no laws to protect survivors.
+Our organization began as a project to meet a critical need for emergency shelter for abused women and their children.
 Local women from social service agencies in Androscoggin County attended a conference in Massachusetts to learn about that state’s efforts to help battered women.
-From there, Pearl Residential Facility was born, (known to the community as the Abused Women’s Advocacy Project) with two families accepting women into their homes.
-In 1979, the agency opened the first emergency shelter with a total of three staff, due in part to federal CETA (Comprehensive Education and Training Act) funding.
-Over the years, the shelter moved many times, and once it was burned down and much was lost.
-Currently, Safe Voices is the sole provider of support services and shelter operator for victims of domestic violence in Androscoggin, Franklin, and Oxford counties.
+From there, Pearl Residential Facility and Safe Voices (known then as the Abused Women’s Advocacy Project) were born.

-In 2010, the organization’s name was changed to Safe Voices to recognize that men are victims also and to have a name that reflects hope and empowerment.
-The new name resonated with those we serve, with one survivor in our support group stating “We had no voice.
+In 2010, the organization’s name was changed to Safe Voices to recognize that domestic abuse, sex trafficking, and sexual exploitation do not only affect women.
+This change was meant to reflect hope and empowerment for all survivors, no matter their gender identity.
+The new name resonated with those we serve, with one survivor in our support group stating, “We had no voice.
 Now it is safe to have a voice.”

-Since 1977, our goals of providing emergency and support services to victims of domestic violence, promoting ways to foster healthy relationships, educating the community about the seriousness and prevalence of this crime, and working toward legislative change so that communities no longer tolerate this abuse—have guided us in developing a strong safety net for victims of domestic abuse seeking support, assistance, and a life free from the threat of further violence.
-In addition to providing emergency shelter, Safe Voices has a network of local community-based offices in Farmington, Lewiston, Norway, and Rumford.
-These local offices provide one-on-one support, support groups, children's services, advocacy, information and referral, court advocacy, transporting and accommodation for shelter, community education, and professional trainings.
+Since 1977, our goals of providing emergency and support services to victims of domestic abuse have expanded to include services for survivors of sex trafficking and sexual exploitation, efforts to promote ways to foster healthy relationships, educate the community about the seriousness and prevalence of abuse, and work toward legislative and cultural change so that communities no longer tolerate abuse and violence have guided us in developing a strong safety net for survivors seeking support, assistance, and a life free from the threat of further violence and abuse.
+In addition to providing emergency shelter, Safe Voices has a network of local community-based offices in each county we serve.
+These local offices provide one-on-one support, support groups, family services, advocacy, information and referrals, court advocacy, transportation and accommodation for shelter, community and youth education, and professional trainings.